forem/forem/docs/deployment.md

 currently takes about 20 minutes to complete and will need a few additional minutes before the change goes live.

-## Travis steps
+## Travis Stages

-The following steps can be explored in our [.travis.yml](https://github.com/thepracticaldev/dev.to/blob/master/.travis.yml) and [Procfile](https://github.com/thepracticaldev/dev.to/blob/master/Procfile).
+The following stages can be explored in our [.travis.yml](https://github.com/thepracticaldev/dev.to/blob/master/.travis.yml) and [Procfile](https://github.com/thepracticaldev/dev.to/blob/master/Procfile).
-Some of the steps will be parallelized in the future:

-1. Travis runs the test portion of Rails code.
-1. Travis runs the test portion of Preact code.
-1. CodeClimate-test-reporter combines the test result and coverage from Ruby and JavaScript code then uploads it to our CodeClimate dashboard.
+Our Travis CI process consists of 2 stages.

+1. Running our test suite in 3 parallel jobs.
+2. Deploying the application if we have merged with the master branch and the `[deploy]` flag is present in the merge commit.

+### Stage 1: Running Tests

+In stage 1 we use [KnapsackPro](https://knapsackpro.com/) to divide our Rspec tests evenly between 3 different jobs(virtual machines).
+This ensures that each job takes relatively the same amount of time to run.
+After running our Rspec tests, we then run a series of other checks.
+These additional checks are split up between the different jobs.
+Here is a list of those additional checks that are run.

+- Javascript and Preact tests and coverage checks are run in job 0
-1. `bundle-audit` checks for any known vulnerability.
+- `bundle-audit` checks for any known vulnerabilities in job 1
-1. Travis builds Storybook to ensure its integrity.
+- Travis builds Storybook to ensure its integrity in job 1
-1. Travis deploys code to Heroku.
-   - Heroku runs the database migrations and Elasticsearch updates before deployment.
-1. Travis notifies the team that the process completed.
+- Travis fires up a Rails console to ensure the application loads properly in job 2
+- Any specs that have issues with KnapsackPro are run in job 2

+If all of the jobs pass then we move on to Stage 2.

+### Stage 2: Deploying

+If the build was kicked off from a pull request being created or updated this stage will do nothing.
+If the branch has been merged with master, then this stage will kick off a deploy.
+The deploy will run in its own job deploying our application to Heroku.

+Prior to deploying the code, Heroku will run database migrations, Elasticsearch updates, and do some final checks(more information below) to make sure everything is working as expected.
+If these all succeed, then the deploy completes and our team is notified.

 ## Deploying to Heroku